Advertisement

 •••••

-Studies have shown that skin care companies will promote unproven, vague, or even entirely false, claims about products in order to attract consumers.
+Studies have shown that skin care companies will promote unproven, vague, or even entirely false, claims about products to attract consumers.

 Over the years, I have spent thousands on an ever-growing collection of creams, lotions, and potions that lay, barely used, accumulating dust on my bathroom shelves.
 None of them delivered on the promises written on their bottles.